Recent Scientific Publications

 Chapellier, P., Gillet-Monjarret, C., and Rivière-Giordano, G.(2022), “Social Performance in Accounting Firms,”Montpellier-Sherbrooke Workshop, June 8–10, Montpellier.

-El-Galta L., Chapellier P., and Gillet-Monjarret C.(2022), “Adoption of a Responsible Digital Label in SMEs: A Study of the Motivations and Concerns of Internal Stakeholders,”Montpellier-Sherbrooke Workshop, June 8–10, Montpellier
+El-Galta, L., Chapellier, P., and Gillet-Monjarret, C.(2022), “Adoption of a Responsible Digital Label in SMEs: A Study of the Motivations and Concerns of Internal Stakeholders,”Montpellier-Sherbrooke Workshop, June 8–10, Montpellier

 Commeiras, N., &Eggrickx, A.(2022).
-Quality of life at work.
-In M. Benzerafa-Alilat, D. Lamarque, & G. Orange (Eds.), Encyclopedia of Public Management, Institute of Public Management and Economic Development, pp. 563–564.
+Quality of Life at Work, in Benzerafa-Alilat, M., Lamarque, D., & Orange, G. (Eds.), Encyclopedia of Public Management, Institute of Public Management and Economic Development: 563–564.

 Eggrickx, A., & Mazars-Chapelon, A. (2022).
-Emotions, In Benzerafa-Alilat, M., Lamarque, D., & Orange, G. (Eds.), Encyclopedia of Public Management, Institute of Public Management and Economic Development: 283–284.
+Emotions, in Benzerafa-Alilat, M., Lamarque, D., & Orange, G. (Eds.), Encyclopedia of Public Management, Institute of Public Management and Economic Development: 283–284.

 Giordano-Spring, S., Arnaud, Q., David, B., & Fé, D. (2022).
 Chapter 7.
 From the Resilience of the Accounting Model to Accounting for Resilience.
-In: Sophie Giordano-Spring (ed.),Reporting and Management of Organizations for a Resilient Society: Accounting and Control in the Face of the Covid Crisis(pp. 149–169).
+In: Sophie Giordano-Spring (ed.),Reporting and Management of Organizations for a Resilient Society: Accounting and Control in the Face of the COVID-19 Crisis(pp. 149–169).
 Caen: EMS Editions.https://doi.org/10.3917/ems.giord.2022.01.0149

-Camous B., Guérin L.,Eggrickx A.(2022), Management Control Systems and Conflicts of Logic: The Case of Publicly Managed Water Services,*Management & Avenir*, 132(6): 133–154.
+Camous, B., Guérin, L., &Eggrickx, A.(2022), “Management Control Systems and Conflicts of Logic: The Case of Publicly Managed Water Services,” *Management & Avenir*, 132(6): 133–154.

-Eggrickx, A., Camous, B., & Guérin, L. (2022), “Publicly Managed Water Services: Toward More Effective Governance?”,*Gestion & Management Public*, 10(4): 9–27
+Eggrickx, A., Camous, B., and Guérin, L. (2022), “Publicly Operated Water Services: Toward More Effective Governance?”,*Gestion & Management Public*, 10(4): 9–27

 Senn, J., & Maire, S. (2022).
-The construction and role of numbers in public discourse: The case of victim quantification.
-In F. Villessèque-Dubus & S. Giordano-Spring (Eds.).Reporting and organizational management for a resilient society.EMS Gestion en liberté.
+The Construction and Role of Numbers in Public Discourse: The Case of Victim Counts.
+In F. Villessèque-Dubus and S. Giordano-Spring (Eds.).Reporting and Management of Organizations for a Resilient Society.Éditions EMS Gestion en liberté.
 181–198.

-The need to measure the impact of health research in a more collaborative manner and from multiple perspectives has been recognized.
+The need to measure the impact of health research in a more collaborative manner and from multidimensional perspectives has been recognized.
 A scorecard was developed as part of the Collective Research Impact Framework (CRIF) to engage stakeholders in assessing the impacts of health research and innovations.
 The purpose of this study was to describe the development process of the MULTI-ACT Master Scorecard (MSC) and how it can be used as a practical tool for collectively assessing future responsible research and innovation measures.

 Cho C. H., Senn J., & Sobkowiak M. (2022).
 Sustainability at stake during COVID-19: Exploring the role of accounting in addressing environmental crises.Critical Perspectives on Accounting,82, 102327.